KopterBuzz/NOBlackBox/INSTALL.md

 You will find the Tacview recordings in the %localappdata%low\Shockfront\NuclearOption\Replays directory.

-## Using the Heightmap Generator

-You can use NOBlackBox to generate Tacview-compatible elevation maps and textures for your Terrains.

-The Heightmap Generator is DISABLED by default.
-To Enable it, set EnableHeightmapGenerator Configuration Setting to `true`.

-To start the Heightmap Generator, load any mission, then once the mission has loaded, press the GenerateHeightmapKey, which is F10 by default.

-Please note that with the default settings this will take 2-3 minutes, if you increased the resolution and the sampling rate, it can take significantly longer with no real benefit to quality.

-ALSO THERE IS A MEMORY LEAK INTRODUCED BY THE TEXTURE GENERATOR, QUIT THE GAME IMMEDIATELY AFTER THE PROCESS FINISHED OR IT WILL EAT ALL YOUR RAM.

 ## Configuring NOBlackBox
 All configurable settings conform to BepInEx Configuration Standards.